pairshaped/curlingio-docs/docs/getting-started/support-and-feedback.md

 slug: /getting-started/support
 ---

-We offer three options available for help and support with Curling I/O.
+We offer three options available for help and support with Curling IO.

 ## Online Documentation